Technigo/project-happy-thoughts-api/README.md

 # Project Happy Thoughts API

-The assignment was to build a Restful API that allows users to post data.
+The assignment was to build a Restful API that allows users to post data in a previouse built project - Happy Thoughts.

 ## Technologies

 MongoDB, Mongoose, API, Express, JavaScript, Node.js

 ## Endpoints

+Please see Documentation.md for description of endpoints

 ### Routes: